Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Tricky UI screen to get the API token

-Next, with the API credentials set up, let’s try out the API:
+With the API credentials set up, let’s test the API:

 Successful API test